rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2.md

 The list of supported resource servers is the combination of `auth_oauth2.resource_servers` and `auth_oauth2.resource_server_id`.
 You can use both or only one of them.

 :::info

-There is an [example](./oauth2-examples-multiresource) that demonstrate multiple OAuth 2 resources.
+There is an [example](./oauth2-examples-multiresource) that demonstrate how to use multiple OAuth 2 resources.

 :::

 ### Configure OAuth 2.0 provider's end_session_endpoint {#configure-end-session-endpoint}